MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 1. *Assessment*: Perform a thorough evaluation to identify areas where consolidation might be advantageous.

-1. *Identification and evaluation*: Pinpoint and assess potential consolidation targets to determine if potential cost benefits and tradeoffs justify the effort of consolidating.
+1. *Identification and evaluation*: Pinpoint and assess potential consolidation targets to determine whether potential cost benefits and tradeoffs justify the effort of consolidating.

 1. *Communication and implementation*: If you determine that consolidation is beneficial, announce the impending changes and apply them.

 ### Consolidate resources

 Consolidating resources involves combining resources within a workload.
-You can colocate functionalities or consumers into a combined resource.
+You can collocate functionalities or consumers.
 For example, you might consolidate three web servers into a single server or three databases into a single database server.
 You might consolidate multiple firewalls into a single firewall that serves multiple environments.

 The aim is to increase resource density, so you can maximize the cost efficiency of each resource.
 Expand the use of a resource and minimize resource redundancy.